badawajustin0/alx-system_engineering-devops/0x01-shell_permissions/README.md

- prints all the groups the current user is part
+changes the owner of the file